 Often you may find it hard to fit regular exercise into your busy lifestyle.
 By following these simple guidelines for lifestyle exercises, you will burn more calories on a daily basis:

-- Bathroom breaks: Instead of using the bathroom near to your desk or office, walk to another floor.
+- Instead of using the bathroom near your desk or office, walk to another floor.

-- Do your tasks: Everyday household tasks provide an easy way to stay active with a busy lifestyle.
-Sweeping and mopping the kitchen, cleaning bathrooms, vacuuming, or yard work are great ways to burn calories.
+- Everyday household tasks provide an easy way to stay active with a busy lifestyle.
+Sweeping and mopping the kitchen, cleaning bathrooms, vacuuming, or doing yard work are great ways to burn calories.

-Aerobic exercises have long been a popular approach to achieve weight loss and physical fitness.
+Aerobic exercises have long been a popular approach to achieving weight loss and physical fitness.
 Aerobic exercises can be performed: